Undergraduate course information

 Some class changes may be limited by nursing practice restrictions in some years of the undergraduate courses, or by cohort management.

 The Bachelor of Nursing, Bachelor of Nursing Bachelor of Arts in International Studies, Bachelor of Midwifery and Bachelor of Midwifery Bachelor of Creative Intelligence and Innovation are accredited by the Nursing and Midwifery Board of Australia.
 Graduates are eligible to apply for registration as a Registered Nurse or Midwife.
-In addition, for registration eligibility, the Nursing and Midwifery Board of Australia requires applicants to provide evidence of identity and good character, and documented evidence for assessment of any variation to the standard education program, for example credit recognition.
+In addition, for registration eligibility, the Nursing and Midwifery Board of Australia requires applicants to provide evidence of identity and good character, and documented evidence for assessment of any variation to the standard education program, for example recognition of prior learning.

 UTS inherent requirements for nursing and midwifery undergraduate courses